RainBowLuoCS/RainBowLuoCS.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I’m Run Luo.
-I am currently a third-year Master student in Computer Technology at the University of Chinese Academy of Sciences (UCAS), supervised by Prof. [Min Yang](https://minyang.me/).
-I received my Bachelor's degree in Software Engineering from Huazhong University of Science and Technology (HUST) in 2023.
+I am an incoming Ph.D. student in National University of Singapore.
+I received my Master's degree in Computer Technology from the University of Chinese Academy of Sciences (UCAS) in 2026.
+Prior this, I received my Bachelor's degree in Software Engineering from Huazhong University of Science and Technology (HUST) in 2023.
 My research interests focus on Visual Tracking, Diffusion Model, Multi-modal Learning, and Large Language Models.
 I am currently exploring a unified omnimodal foundational model involving vision, audio, and text modalities, and I hope to see the model generate synergy and benefit from both generation and understanding, thereby extending the intelligence boundaries of existing models.
 I firmly believe that it can unify the paradigms of world models or vision-language-action models, and through this, benefit interactions across different physical devices and the real world.

 # 🔥 News